nhttoan0809/CSM-API/README.md

 # Cold Storage Management API

+## Definition

+❄️ **Cold Storage Management (CSM)** is a smart system designed to simulate a real-world cold storage facility and its temperature-controlled products, powered by integrated IoT sensors.
+Its mission: empower managers and supervisors to monitor product conditions in real time through live temperature data, enabling informed, data-driven decisions for optimal storage and safety. 📦🌡️

 ## Overview

 Cold Storage Management API is a robust backend service designed to power a modern cold storage management system.
 Acting as the core middleware, it handles all business logic and data operations for warehouses, pallets, products, sensors, and more.
 The API also serves as a bridge between client applications and third-party IoT sensor platforms, enabling seamless integration and real-time monitoring of temperature-controlled environments.

 Originally developed to support a graduation thesis project, this system provides a scalable foundation for managing cold storage facilities, ensuring data integrity, security, and extensibility.

+> ⚡ **Note:** This backend is a necessary component of the larger [Cold Storage Management System](https://github.com/nhttoan0809/CSM) and is not intended to be used as a standalone application.

 ---